adavarski/k3s-GitLab-development/README.md

 ### Note4: GitOps

 New concepts like GitOps aim to completely manage the active configuration state directly with Git.
 GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
 GitOps involves the use of applications reacting to git push events.
 GitOps focuses primarily on Kubernetes clusters matching the state described by configuration (www.weave.works/technologies/gitops/ ; www.gitops.tech/) residing in a Git repository.
 On a simplistic level, GitOps aims to replace kubectl apply with git push.
-Popular and well-supported GitOps implementations include ArgoCD, Flux, and Jenkins X. GitLab k8s integration supports GitOps.
+Popular and well-supported GitOps implementations include ArgoCD, Flux, and Jenkins X, GitLAb.
+GitLab k8s integration supports GitOps.

 ### References: